gbc1858/AWA_beamline_layout/README.md

    - tag - the category tag for each element.
    - comment - this is meaningless, and for plotting purpose only.

-3. the current available tags are shown in the following table.
+3. The current available tags are shown in the following table.
 The corresponding figures to each element can be changed by replacing the image file in `img`.

    | Available Tags                                                                                              |
    |:-----------------------------------------------------------------------------------------------------------:|